 Every provider has a slightly different strategy, so it is difficult to make comparative statements against average returns.
 However, comparing UniSaver returns against KiwiSaver funds with a similar mix of investments provides a benchmark that’s easy to relate to.

-This year has seen some UniSaver returns dip below the average for KiwiSaver funds, particularly over the year to 30 September 2018.
+2018 saw some UniSaver returns dip below the average for KiwiSaver funds, particularly over the year to 30 December 2018.
 There are two reasons for this.
 First, UniSaver funds have less exposure to New Zealand shares than most KiwiSaver funds and so haven’t benefitted as much from the New Zealand sharemarket’s stellar run.
 Second, unlike most KiwiSaver funds, our overseas investments are 100% hedged, which means we haven’t benefitted from the weakening New Zealand dollar over the past year.
 However, we believe the greater diversification of our investments and our policy not to take on currency risk will benefit returns over the long term.

 Performance against objectives

 We have set objectives for Growth, Balanced, Conservative and Cash in order to set the appropriate investment strategy for, and help monitor the performance of, these funds.
 See how the investment options are tracking.